erlan321/Capstone-697-TeamAugury/README.md

 Supervised Learning Pipeline
 * baseline_models.py : calculates the baseline models results (both train/validate) for model selection in the Hyperparameter tuning phase
 * hyperparameter_tuning_* : python files to generate the csv results of the gridsearched cross-validation per model
+* hyperparameter_viz_*: Vizualisations of our outputs from the hyperparameter tuning.

 Final model selection
 * final_model.py : generates the final model as a pickled file based on the hyperparameter tuning
+* final_LR_baseline.py: generates the LR HPT model
+* final_GBT_doublecheck.py: generates the GBDT HPT model
 * final_results.py : featurizes the unseen data and predicts wit the final model reporting accuracy and f1 scores

 Blog and Production Prediction Model
  * streamlit_blog_app.py : the main script for our blog to function

 Miscellaneous files
-* vanilla_models_pkl.py: creates pickled files of the vanilla (non-hpt) models
+* vanilla_models_pkl.py: creates pickled files of the vanilla (non-hpt) models to create the feature importances analysis
 * requirements.txt : contains the requirements for both our analysis and for our blog. *Note that our blog is dependent on this file and should not be altered*

 **File Folder Descriptions:**